karandeep1990/Learning/Data Science/Getting and Cleaning Data/Course Project/README.md

 ##Files (repo)

-###

-The code takes for granted all the data is present in the same folder, un-compressed and without names altered.
+<b>The code takes uses all the data is present in the same folder, un-compressed and without names altered.
+Folder container the train and test data should be 'UCI HAR Dataset'</b>

 CodeBook.md describes the steps taken to perform the tasks assigned in the project: gathering and loading data, translation of the data, cleaning of the data and explanation of the variables used through the project.